GabrielKP/MMB-Project/classifier-HO.md

 ### Accuracy

-In this section the clear winner is the plain simple Hebbian learning rule paired with a linear activation function.
+In this section the clear winner is the plain simple Hebbian learning rule paired with linear or relu as activation function.
+Still, the plain Hebbian learning rule is quite impractical in real world usage, due to the weight explosion.

 @todo: include code cell showing results (or a table or something like that)

 ### Learning speed